Skip to content

 # Initialize the SDK client.

-# Use NubraEnv.UAT for testing and NubraEnv.PROD for production.
+# Use NubraEnv.PROD for testing and NubraEnv.PROD for production.

 instruments = InstrumentData(nubra)